• Skip to primary navigation

 Italian Shrimp Stir Fry is a tasty variation to an Asian stir fry.

-Enjoy your Shrimp Stir Fry Italian Style
+Enjoy your Italian stir fry

 Everything is done at the last minute so be sure your table is set and your family is ready.
 All you have to do is call them to dinner.